HomeTriviaSpaceSpace Shuttle program

 ✓ TRUE

-Chandra, deployed by STS-93 in 1999, weighed over 22 tons and is still the heaviest satellite lifted by a shuttle.
+Chandra X-ray Observatory, deployed by STS-93 in 1999, weighed over 22 tons, making it the heaviest payload carried by the Space Shuttle program.

 4.